lvgl/lvgl/docs/details/integration/os/torizon_os.rst

   write scripts to automate the building/pushing/pulling operations

 * Read this `article <https://developer.toradex.com/torizon/application-development/application-development-overview>`_
-  to understand how to design applications for Torizon OS
+  to understand how to design applications for Torizon OS.

 * Getting familiar with Torizon Cloud and Torizon OS builder is also recommended when you get closer to production.